superasymmetry/Prompt-App/README.md

 # Prompt-App

 A simple prompt app.
+This web app uses large language models to understand your prompts and to generate a valid response.
+Appropriate for any occasion.

 ## Description

 This is a GPT-based prompt app used for inspiration, ideas, and more.
 You simply enter the task and prompt, and we provide the rest.
-Some example uses:
+Some example uses are:
   - Translate netween languages
   - Generate ideas
   - Re-format essays